akritiko/toggl-journal/README.md

 ![screenshot](/images/screenshot_1.png)

-## Output & Sample files

-There are two output templates:

-- Report for a specific project name.
-- Report for all projects within a selected timeframe.

-You can find examples of these reports in .html and .pdf format in [sample_exports](/sample_exports) folder.

 ## Logging

 The script comes with a log (app.log) in which you will find notes during the runtime of the project.